Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: So you had a natural talent?

 Jan: I suppose so.
 And then my father had a decorating business and he used to take me along on jobs and he had a strong belief that colour and how you decorate your house can affect how you live.
 He used to recommend things to people – he would redecorate and things changed.
 Single people suddenly got married, or a couple would have a baby.
 I began to take notice.
 Actually, you couldn’t miss it, because he tried out his theories on the family too.
-One time we came home from school and found that he’d painted the whole flat blue, and we all became passive and sleepy, until six months later he painted a lot of walls red or warm colours.
+One time we came home from school and found that he’d painted the whole flat blue theme, and we all became passive and sleepy, until six months later he painted a lot of walls red or warm colours.
 Everyone was as high as a kite and bouncing off the walls.
 After that, he strived for balance – which is one of the principles I work with now.
 Although I have inherited his love of extremes.
 Whenever I learn something new, I like to push it to its limits.
 For example, I’m a voracious reader (I even trained as a speed reading trainer to read more).
 I have read (and still read) everything I could lay my hands on, including everything on feng shui and any related subjects.
 Professionally, I commit to at least one thousand hours of research and creative work a year.

 Q: Subjects such as …?